Forward Confirmed Reverse DNS (FCrDNS) is a technical DNS configuration that shows the relationship between an IP address and a hostname.

 Not every hostname needs to be set up with A/AAAA records; a single hostname can point to multiple IP addresses.
 Vice versa, a single IP can also point to a different hostname or to nothing at all.

-The above example shows an IP being pointed to multiple PTR records, a setup we do not recommend because anyone verifying such an IP will need to do multiple DNS lookups for verification, requiring more compute power and time.
+The above example shows an IP being pointed to multiple PTR records, a setup we do not recommend because anyone verifying such an IP will need to do multiple DNS lookups for verification, requiring more computing power and time.
 Our recommendation is that only one IP sending mail should have FCrDNS.
 However, please note that this is not a definitive setup as not all outgoing mail servers have it configured.

 Do all Cloud Providers support FCrDNS?